deel-ai/xplique/docs/api/concepts/holistic_craft.md

 current renderer.

 !!!warning "Computational cost"
-    Black-box localization evaluates the encoder and `factorizer.encode()` for many perturbed inputs and runs a separate attribution pass for every selected concept.
-Estimate concept importance first, then localize only a small number of important concepts.
-Reduce the number of images, RISE samples, Sobol designs, or grid resolution for exploratory runs.
+    Cost scales with concepts x images x perturbations because localization evaluates the encoder and `factorizer.encode()` for each perturbation and selected concept.
+Rank concepts by importance first, then localize a small subset.
+Reduce images, samples or designs, and grid resolution for exploratory runs.

-!!!warning "Perturbations use preprocessed inputs"
+!!!warning "Model and display inputs"
-    Perturbation parameters operate in the model's preprocessed input space.
-For example, `mask_value=0.0` is neutral or black only if zero has that meaning after preprocessing.
-    With standard ImageNet normalization, zero generally corresponds to the dataset mean rather than a raw black pixel.
-Sobol inpainting and blurring must be interpreted relative to the same model-ready representation.
+    `model_images` must be model-ready, preprocessed inputs; perturbations operate in that space.
+For example, zero after ImageNet normalization represents the dataset mean, not a raw black pixel. `display_images` may instead contain human-readable RGB images, but must have the same order and spatial correspondence as `model_images`.

 !!!warning "Factorizer compatibility"
     Localization evaluates the fitted factorizer on unseen, perturbed activations.
 The